locize/blog/source/_posts/gatsby-i18n.md

 ## Context <a name="context"></a>

-What about a specific greeting message based on the current day time? i.e. morning, evening, etc.
+What about a specific greeting message based on the current daytime? i.e. morning, evening, etc.
 This is possible thanks to the [context](https://www.i18next.com/translation-function/context) feature of i18next.

 Let's create a `getGreetingTime` function and use the result as context information for our footer translation: